NeVeX/interview-playground/phone-number-to-word-converter/Readme.md

 For example; Given the input 1225563, one of the outputs would be "1-CALL-ME".

+### Application assumptions and limitations

+- Phone numbers (when converted to Long) will fit within it's range.
+Phone numbers should not generally exceed 16 digits (http://stackoverflow.com/questions/3350500/international-phone-number-max-and-min), hence the Long data type can hold such numbers.
+As such, very large numbers are not supported by this application, but can be supported in a later release.
+- The encoding of the file is not known ahead of time - the encoding use is the default of the JVM

 ### Building the application

 This application was built using:
   - Language: Java 8
   - IDE: IntelliJ 16.1
   - Build System: Gradle 2.3
+  - Testing: Junit and AssertJ (no other third party dependencies were used)

 You will need the Java and Gradle minimum versions above to build the application.
 Note: In the **release** directory, there is an already built application that can be used (without having to build the source).